One of our most surprising discoveries about Las Vegas was the thriving local culinary scene beyond the famous Las Vegas Strip.

 Seated in the dimly lit, updated restaurant, we ordered the $10.95 prime rib special and a bottle of wine, which was on special that day.

 This was a really nice piece of 8 oz. prime rib cooked perfectly medium rare, with a side of gravy and sour cream.
 For sides, you have a choice of french fries, baked or mashed potatoes.
 The meal comes with vegetables of the day, and in our case, a mix of broccoli, carrots, cauliflower and peppers.

-If you are in downtown Las Vegas and looking for one of the best places to eat on a budget in Las Vegas, don’t hesitate to have the Prime Rib Special at El Cortez.
-The beef was cooked to our liking and the vegetables fresh and crispy.
+If you are looking for a reputable place to eat on a budget in Las Vegas, we recommend to have the Prime Rib Special at El Cortez.
+The beef was cooked to our liking and the vegetables were fresh and crispy.